Chong-Chen-UNLV/vBF_GPU/README.md

 http://cobweb.ecn.purdue.edu/~biehl/Hyperspectral_Project.zip

-To test the kernel please download convet the file form above link, copy the dc.tif file to the current folder, and convert the hyperspectral image to a txt file using
+To test the kernel please download the file from above link, copy the dc.tif file to the same folder of vBF_GPU executable file, and convert the hyperspectral image to a txt file using
 ```
 python convertTIF2TXT.py
 ```
-You will find a dc.txt file in this folder Then run the program using
+You will find a dc.txt file in this folder.
+Then run the program using

 ```
-./vBF_GPU.oug -i [inputfile] -o [outputfile] -w [windowSize]
+./vBF_GPU.out -i [inputfile] -o [outputfile] -w [windowSize]
 ```
 in this test case, if the window size is 21 by 21, the arguments is: